Wheat leaf rust: Nomenclatural history

 The Puccinia species causing wheat leaf rust has been called by at least six different names since 1882, when G. Winter (1882) described the Puccinia rubigo-vera.
 During this time, wheat leaf rust was interpreted as a specialized form of P. rubigo-vera.
 Later, Eriksson and Henning (1894) classified the fungi as P. dispersa f.sp. tritici.
 In 1899, Eriksson concluded that the rust should be considered a separate authentic species.
 Due to this, he described the fungi as P. triticina.
 This name was used by Gauemann (1959) in his comprehensive book about rust fungi of middle Europe.

 Mains (1933) was among the first scientists to use a species name with a broad species concept for wheat leaf rust.
 He considered P. Rubigo-vera a current name and posited that 32 binomials were synonyms of that species.
-Cummins and Caldwell (1956) built off the broad species concept and also discussed the validity of P. rubigo-vera, which was based on a uredinial-stage basionym.
+George Baker Cummins and Ralph Merrill Caldwell (1956) built off the broad species concept and also discussed the validity of P. rubigo-vera, which was based on a uredinial-stage basionym.
 Finally, they introduced P. recondita as the oldest valid name for grass-based rusts, including wheat leaf rust.
 Their idea and publication was followed by Wilson & Henderson (1966) in another comprehensive rust flora (viz.
 British Rust Flora).
 Wilson and Henderson (1966) also used a broad species concept for P. recondita and divided this broad species into 11 different formae speciales.
 The accepted name for wheat leaf rust in their flora was P. recondita f.sp. tritici.
 Cummins (1971), in his rust monograph for Poaceae, introduced an ultra-broad species concept for P. recondita and listed 52 binomials as its synonyms.
-This concept gained attention among mycologists and plant pathologists around the world, hence why P. recondita is still found as an appropriate name for wheat leaf rust in some publications.

 A stream of thought opposite to broad morphologically-based concepts also gained traction among uredinologists.
 This idea was introduced into the classification of graminicolous rust fungi by Urban (1969), who believed a taxonomic name should reflect both morphology and ecology of a species.
 In his paper, Urban introduced P. perplexans var. triticina as an appropriate name for wheat leaf rust.
 Savile (1984) was also among the uredinologists who believed in narrowing the species concept.
 He considered P. triticina as an authentic taxonomic name for wheat leaf rust.
 Meanwhile, as his research continued Urban considered morphological, ecological, and field experiences while studying wheat leaf rust, coming to consider the fungi as a part of the species Puccinia persistens with its aecial stage on Ranunculaceae members, totally different from P. recondita, which produces its aecial stage on Boraginaceae family members.
 His final name for this rust was P. persistens subsp. triticina.
-Recent molecular and also morphological studies proved Urban's taxonomy for wheat leaf rust to be correct.
+Molecular and morphological studies proved Urban's taxonomy for wheat leaf rust to be correct.